Ansible Vault: Securing Your Automation Secrets

 When running this playbook, you would specify which environment to use:

-This command tells Ansible to use the dev_secrets.yml
+This command tells Ansible to use the dev_secrets.yml file and decrypt it

-using the password stored in ~/.vault_pass.dev
+using the password stored in ~/.vault_pass.dev.

 Using encrypted content in playbooks